fschuindt/blog/_posts/2020-01-06-my-first-focused-picture-m42.md

 layout: post
 title: My first focused picture (M42)
 categories: [Astronomy, AP]
+image: images/2020-01-06-my-first-focused-picture-m42/L_0038_ISO400_10s__34C.jpg
+excerpt: "All right, after studying some lessons from my professor and mentor in AP, Terry F..
+I was able to take my first focused picture, haha.
+Me and my wife were spending the weekend in this nice property in the middle of the Praia do Saco beach in Estância - Sergipe, Brazil.
+I knew the place already as I have been there multiple times in the past.
+It has a nice sky and it was during the New Moon phase, so I took the opportunity to make some observations with my 114mm f/8.7 Newtonian, my 12x70 binoculars and to take some pictures with my wife's Canon EOS 600D."
 ---

 *This post was originally published on my [old blog](https://boredprogrammer.postach.io/post/my-first-focused-picture-m42) dedicated to amateur astronomy.*